taktakpeops/jest-environment-browserstack/README.md

 # Known limitations

-For now, only one browser can be defined.
+For now, cannot override Browserstack parameters at runtime.

 # Bug and more